itdxer/neupy/site/docs/layers/create-custom-layers.rst

 Validate input shape
 --------------------

 Not all relations between layers are suitable.
-For instance, we are not able to apply pooling to matrix.
+For instance, we are not able to apply pooling to the matrix.
 For this cases we need to have an ability to validate input shape and trigger error that will inform us about connection issues.

 .. code-block:: python